Summer 2021, Kerala

 His daughter squeezed his arm.

-‘Maybe.
-But wouldn’t it be better if you just took a step back instead of giving it all up.
-I mean, continue with practice and also do the rest of the things that you wish to do.
-Travel; spend time with us, read and write and whatever else.
-It will give Dr Krishnappa time to get adjusted and also tell you if this is what you want.’
+‘Wouldn’t it be better if you just took a step back instead of giving it all up suddenly.
+I mean, continue with practice for a while and also do the rest of the things that you wish to do.
+Travel, spend time with us, read, write and whatever else.
+It will give Dr Krishnappa time to get adjusted and also tell you if this is what you actually want.’

 ‘Isn’t it too early for you to retire?
 Most doctors think of retirement only after 70 or so.
-And some even later.’
+Some even later.’

 ‘You have a point.
 But I am unlike most doctors.
 I believe that the next 10 years of my life are going to be very significant.
 I have achieved everything that I wanted to from my field, have no challenges left and nothing to prove; to myself or others.
-There have been certain things that I wish I had done outside of my work, a side of me that I never really explored– partly due to my fixation with my practice and partly a fear that I may lose my way.
-But today I am no longer afraid.
-What I am afraid of is that if I wait for ten more years I will not be physically or mentally fit to do most of the things that I intend to.
-So it is now or I shall land up regretting it for the rest of my life.’
+There have been certain things that I wish I had done outside of my work, a side of me that I never really explored– both due to my fixation with my practice and a fear that I might lose my focus.
+Today I am no longer afraid of that.
+What I fear is that if I wait for ten more years, physically and mentally I will not be fit to do the things that I intend to.
+So it is either now or I shall land up regretting it for the rest of my life.’

 ‘I am still in the process of getting my bucket list together.
 It’s a long one but I promise I will share it with both of you once it’s ready.
-For now back to the party.
+For now let us get back to the party.
 I would love another drink.’

-By the time they were back at the hotel, it was night.
-Returning from the hills he had asked the driver to stop at the nearby village while he made enquiries.
+Returning from the hills, by the time he was back at the hotel, it was night.
+On the way he had asked the driver to stop at the nearby village while he made enquiries.
 The narrow and unpaved roads made the drive treacherous.

 ‘Sir, your flight tickets for tomorrow.
 I have taken the liberty of checking you in.’

 ‘Thank you.’
 He glanced at the tickets and frowned.
 ‘I am supposed to fly tomorrow morning.
-This says 7 pm.’
+This one here says 7 pm.’

 ‘Sorry sir, but I told you last night that your flight has been re-scheduled and you didn’t want me to check for other morning flights.’